 The Virtual Center will continue to grow as additional resources are identified to provide various resources for students, faculty, and staff regarding the LGBTQIA+ community on campus, locally, and nationally.
 The vision is to ensure a welcoming community for everyone while delivering specific opportunities and connections for our LGBTQIA+ population and allies.

 The BHCC Virtual LGBTQIA+ Center can be found at https://www.bhcc.edu/dos/virtuallgbtqiacenteratbhcc/.

 The Writing Place

 The Writing Place is a tutoring service sponsored by the English Department.
 Students come to the Writing Place to work with peer tutors on specific writing tasks, including brainstorming ideas for college writing assignments, organizing rough drafts, revising, editing and doing library research.
 The Writing Place tutors are students who take a course that prepares them to provide effective feedback and assistance.
 Specific materials and computer resources are available in the Writing Place to supplement class instruction and develop composition skills.

 The Writing Place schedules students for 30 or 60 minute appointments, depending upon students’ needs.
 Students may schedule up to two appointments on a weekly basis for each writing assignment, if desired.
 While we do try to accommodate drop-in appointments, we strongly encourage students to book tutoring sessions in advance.
-Students may be referred to the Writing Place by their instructor, can request an appointment by using the link provided on our webpage, call the Writing Place at 617-936-1948 or visit E142 during our hours of operation.
+Students may be referred to the Writing Place by their instructor and can make an appointment by using the link provided on our webpage or by calling the Writing Place Coordinator, Professor Jennifer Cohn, at 617-228-3250.
 For more information, questions, concerns, and/or appointments, students may contact the Writing Place Coordinator, whose information is available on our webpage.